Welcome to the Inclusive Well-Being Translational Science Collaborative!

 COLLABORATIVE OPPORTUNITIES:

-Dr. Lanzi is engaged with multiple collaborative scholarly efforts including spearheading launching the UAB Disability Health Coalition with Joshua Domingue (UAB honors public health student who is also a VISTA); serving as National Director of Community Engagement and Translational Sciences with the National Center on Health, Physical Activity and Disability (NCHPAD); leading the development and implementation of the NCHPAD mental wellness program – GROWTH (Growing Resilience Out of Wellness and Thoughtful Habits) with an amazing team including Kalani Upshaw, Emma Taylor, and Consuelo Click; serving as Community Engagement Core Director for the Center for Engagement in Disability Health and Rehabilitation Sciences (CEDHARS) with Elise Druhot, MPH Health Behavior student and VISTA, leading development and launching of the social media platforms; founding and co-directing the UAB Mental Health Ambassadors Program; serving as MPI of the UAB CFAR Implementation Science Consultation Hub with Dr. Michael Mugavero and Dr. Larry Herald.
+Dr. Lanzi is engaged with multiple collaborative scholarly efforts including spearheading the launching of the UAB Disability Health Coalition; serving as National Director of Community Engagement and Translational Sciences with the National Center on Health, Physical Activity and Disability (NCHPAD); leading the development and implementation of the NCHPAD mental wellness program – GROWTH (Growing Resilience Out of Wellness and Thoughtful Habits) with an amazing team including Kalani Upshaw, Emma Taylor, and Consuelo Click; serving as Community Engagement Core Director for the Center for Engagement in Disability Health and Rehabilitation Sciences (CEDHARS); founding director of the UAB Mental Health Ambassadors Program; serving as MPI of the UAB CFAR Implementation Science Consultation Hub with Dr. Michael Mugavero and Dr. Larry Herald.
+A very special collaboration begun in 2023 is serving as faculty advisor for UAB Best Buddies (Joshua Domingue, President and UAB Honors student).
 Please see separate tabs for more in-depth information on each of these.

 Dr. Lanzi teaches multiple courses (undergraduate, master’s, doctoral) and offers numerous directed research opportunities on disability health and wellbeing promotion, mental health and wellbeing promotion, community engagement, and translational sciences—all from a social and behavioral sciences perspective.

-Health behavior doctoral students include Consuelo Click, Kimberly Kirklin, Jordin Lane, and Herbert Wilkerson, who focus on various aspects of mental health promotion using community-based participatory research as research goes through different phases of the translational science spectrum.
+Current Health Behavior doctoral students include Consuelo Click, Kimberly Kirklin, and Herbert Wilkerson, who focus on various aspects of mental health promotion using community-based participatory research as research goes through different phases of the translational science spectrum.
 Please see each of their pages for more information on their research and scholarship.

 A special thanks to the UAB AmeriCorps VISTA program for their ongoing commitment and support for our Collaborative!